Itheum/itheumcore-elrond-data-nft-minter/README.md

     );
 ```

 Main view of the contract.
-Receives an address and a token identifier as arguments and returns a structure that contains all the data needed by the frontend in order to limit the user from wrongly intteracting with the contract.
+Receives an address and a token identifier as arguments and returns a structure that contains all the data needed by the frontend in order to limit the user from wrongly intteracting with the smart contract.
 The structure contains the following fields:

 - **anti_spam_tax_value**: the value of the anti spam tax for the given token identifier
 - **is_paused**: a boolean that indicates if the contract is paused or not